 Perceptions of how much South Africans earn and how pay is negotiated can disappoint learners earning a stipend.
 This post tables minimum stipend levels and covers salary trends across trades and occupations such as teachers and plumbers.

 Stipends have increased over the years, check here for latest regulations.

-Learnerships and apprenticeships are subsidised so that participants who are unemployed and unable to access traditional tertiary study, can be absorbed into the workforce for training and gain work-based experience i.e. they learn and earn at the same time.
+Learnerships and apprenticeships are subsidised so unemployed participants who are unable to access traditional tertiary study, can be absorbed into the workforce for training and gain work-based experience i.e. they learn and earn at the same time.

-Legislation sets minimum levels but the employer determines the maximum, in other words they can pay you as MUCH as they choose or can afford.
+Legislation sets minimum levels.
+Employers determine the final amount or maximum.
+They can pay you as MUCH as they choose or can afford.

 Some learners earn the bare minimum because they accepted it and couldn’t or didn’t negotiate a rate based on their real expenses.
 These learners either have to leave the programme or accept what they signed up for and be professional about it.

-Other learners earn a whack.
-There are learners who earn R1o ooo p.m on a learnership and others who only earn R2 500.
+Others earn a whack!
+There are learners who earn R1o ooo p.m on a learnership while most only earn R1 500.